Persistent homology analysis of type 2 diabetes genome-wide association studies in protein-protein interaction networks: Acknowledgement

 \section{Acknowledgement}

 This study received no external funding.
 The author has no conflicts of interest to declare.
-The author would like to thank Dr. Ruisheng Wang for kindly sharing the consolidated human protein-protein interactome data and the anonymous reviewers for their valuable comments.
+The author would like to thank Dr. Ruisheng Wang for kindly sharing the consolidated human protein–protein interactome data and the anonymous reviewers for their valuable comments.